dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ### 7.4.1.
 Getting access to the App Clusters

 In order for the `manifest-syncer` to have access to the App Clusters, it needs a kubeconfig.
 We don't want to provide/generate this kubeconfig manually each time we create a new cluster.
-Instead, we want the `manifest syncer` to fix this automaticity without having to change other services.
+Instead, we want the `manifest syncer` to fix this automatically without having to change other services.

 The `manifest-syncer` automatically scans its host cluster for secrets generated by Crossplane with a key named: `kube-config`. <!-- need to verify this -->.
 This alone is not enough because it only gives read access to the cluster.
 To gain write access, it scans, fetches secrets generated by ArgoCD, and "steals" its access token to the clusters it is connected to.
 The manifest `manifest-syncer` combines the kubeconfig and access token and gets access to the app clusters in that way.
 This process is done continuously to detect when new app clusters are created automatically.